Regulation, in the corporate world, is generally thought of as something to move around, over, or through.

 Conner's take on regulation, however, may put him in the minority.
 According to consulting giant Deloitte's new study of middle market executives, a majority perceive regulation negatively, citing it as an obstacle to American competitiveness.

 Lighting Science Group 's Chief Technology Officer Fred Maxik puts it bluntly: "Products going on sale in foreign markets six to eight months prior to sale in the US means utility regulation is out-dated and onerous."

-The mid-sized LED lighting manufacturer complies with “Energy Star”—run by the US Environmental Protection Agency—which certifies the efficiency, quality, and longevity of their products.
+The mid-sized LED lighting manufacturer complies with “Energy Star”—run by the —which certifies the efficiency, quality, and longevity of their products.
 The company also complies with Underwriters Laboratories (UL), a safety regulator required by local municipalities around the country.